 Henry Spelman was born in England in 1595.
 When he was 14 years old he left his home in Norfolk, England and sailed to Virginia as a boy laborer.
 Arriving at Jamestown in 1609, Henry soon traveled with Captain John Smith, President of the Virginia Council in Jamestown, on an expedition up the James River to the falls.

 Due to a shortage of food at Jamestown, Smith had sent 120-140 colonists to settle here, near an Indian town called Powhatan.
-The town was ruled by Parahunt, son of Powhatan, the supreme chief of all the Indians in Tidewater Virginia.
+The town was ruled by Parahunt, son of Powhatan, the paramount, or supreme chief, of all the Indians in Tidewater Virginia.
 When Smith’s expedition arrived, they found that Indian attacks on the new English settlement had been constant.

 When Smith and Parahunt met, Parahunt agreed to move his people in exchange for copper and English protection from the Monacans, their enemies to the west.
 At this meeting, it was decided that Henry would stay with the Powhatan Indians.
 Parahunt treated Henry well, but war soon broke out between the English and the Indians in the Tidewater region.
 About this time, John Smith was injured and returned to England.
 Henry wanted to return to the English and soon made his way back to Jamestown.

 Henry wrote that the greatest town of the Powhatan people had about 20 – 30 houses.
-These houses were made like ovens with a little hole as a door.
-They were spacious inside and had a hole in the middle of the house for smoke to go out.
+These houses were made like ovens with a small opening for a door.
+They were spacious inside and had a hole in the roof in the center of the house for smoke to escape from the central hearth.
 Houses of the chief were broader and longer and had dark windings and turnings before coming to the room where the chief was.
-The Powhatan women made the houses and covered them with mats while the men hunted.
-In the fall some 200-300 men would join together to hunt, each with bow and arrows and a “fire stick.”
+The Powhatan women primarily made the houses out of bent saplings and covered them with mats.
+The men primarily fished and hunted.
+In the fall some 200-300 men would join together to hunt communally, particularly up the rivers near the rivers’ fall line, each with bow and arrows and a “fire stick.”
 They would make a very large circle and set fire to the grass with their “fire sticks.”
 The deer within the circle would run to a narrow opening in the circle to escape, and here the Indians killed them with their bows and arrows.
 Henry also wrote about Powhatan weddings, burials, government, planting methods and other activities.

-In September 1610, Captain Samuel Argall, an Englishman on a trading mission, found Henry living with the Patawomeck.
+In September 1610, Captain Samuel Argall, an Englishman on a trading mission, found Henry living with the Patawomeck and Argall ransomed Henry back to the English by exchanging some copper.
 With his knowledge of the Indian language and culture, Henry helped the English trade copper for valuable supplies such as corn.
 He also helped them form an alliance with these northern Indians that would be important for the future of Jamestown.
-The local chief helped Captain Argall kidnap Pocahontas in 1613when she was visiting there.
-This led to a temporary peace with Powhatan.
 Henry now worked as an interpreter for the English, mixing with both English and Powhatan leaders.

 In 1622 Opechancanough tried to drive the English out of Virginia by attacking the settlers and killing about 330 men, women and children.
 Henry survived the attacks and was called upon to renew the English alliance with the Powhatan Indians along the Potomac River.
-The English needed corn and lands to build safe settlements.
 The renewed alliance improved English chances for success in the war with Opechancanough.

 In the spring of 1623, Henry volunteered to take a group of 19 men north to the Potomac River, away from the fighting near Jamestown, to barter for food.
-There on March 23, 1623 Henry’s party was attacked by 60 canoes full of Indians.
-At age 28, after providing much good service as an interpreter, Henry died as he had lived – among the Indians.
+There in March 1623 Henry’s party was attacked by 60 canoes full of Indians who were not members of any Powhatan tribes.
+At age 28, after providing much good service as an interpreter, Henry died.

 Historical background materials made possible by Archibald Andrews Marks.